-VAT registered businesses trading with each other are able to pass the VAT down the supply chain.
+VAT-registered businesses trading with each other can pass the VAT down the supply chain.
 It is the consumer at the end of the chain who ends up with all the VAT and is unable to reclaim it.
-As it is the consumer who ultimately pays the VAT, VAT is known as a consumption tax.
+As the consumer who ultimately pays the VAT, VAT is known as a consumption tax.

-Before we discuss all the potential scenarios, we must first clear up a couple of definitions which heavily impact the VAT treatment of different transactions.
+However, before we discuss all the potential scenarios, we must first clear up a couple of definitions that heavily impact the VAT treatment of different transactions.

 Consumer or Business?

-A very important distinction for VAT is whether someone is a consumer or whether they are business.
-Generally speaking, if a person or company is VAT registered it is a business for VAT purposes.
+A fundamental distinction for VAT is whether someone is a consumer or a business.
+Generally speaking, if a person or company is VAT registered, it is a business for VAT purposes.
 If not, they are a consumer.
-This does mean that a business will count as a consumer if it is not VAT registered.
+This does mean that a business will count as a consumer if it is not VAT-registered.

-To be considered as a business sale, you must have the customer’s VAT number.
-Both your VAT number and the customer VAT number should then be included on the sales invoice.
+To be considered a business sale, you must have the customer’s VAT number.
+Your VAT number and the customer’s VAT number should be included on the sales invoice.

 Goods, Services and the Transaction’s Place of Supply